By dentist Dr. Richard Mitchell

 In most cases, there will have been some infection around the wisdom tooth BEFORE it was extracted.
 It’s very common to have a wisdom tooth that is only partly grown through the gum, with the rest of it buried under the gum.

 That “little bit of tooth” that is sticking through the gum means that bacteria that live in your mouth can get into the gum around the tooth.
 And it’s impossible to clean under the gum, either with a toothbrush or with a mouthwash.

 No matter what the advertising tells us, there is no mouthwash in the world that can get under the gum far enough to have any effect on bacteria living there.

-SO, you have a wisdom tooth (or several wisdom teeth) that are poking through the gum a little bit, and the rest of that tooth or teeth are buried under the gum, possibly jammed up against the neighbouring teeth.
+SO, you have a wisdom tooth (or several wisdom teeth) that are poking through the gum a little bit, and the rest of that tooth or teeth are buried under the gum, possibly jammed up against the neighboring teeth.
 This starts to get painful, as the gum swells up, and the infection gets going.

 So your dentist recommends removing the wisdom teeth that are causing the problems.
 He may even prescribe some antibiotics for a few days before scheduling the extraction, to reduce the bacteria in the area.

 Usually, this will work very well.

 But sometimes there will be a residual infection around the wisdom tooth, and when the tooth is removed, the bacteria simply continue to breed in the gum socket left behind after the extraction.